kubedb/website/content/docs/v2025.7.31/guides/redis/initialization/using-script.md

 # Initialize Redis using Script

-This tutorial will show you how to use KubeDB to initialize a Redis database with shell or lua script.
+This tutorial will show you how to use KubeDB to initialize a Redis and Valkey database with shell or lua script.

 ## Before You Begin